 So the next time you feel like you’ve got too much on to sleep, consider that sleep may be the best thing for you.
 As Shaw says “the more your brain has to do, the more you’re going to need sleep for it to happen”.

-There’s no secret to a good night’s sleep.
+Remember, there’s no secret to a good night’s sleep.
 Just good science.
 And a really good mattress.
 Remember we offer a 100-night trial to see if you really can wake up better on a Sleeping Duck.
 Find out more today.